Esbern/semanticGIS/content/Geospatial Operations/index.md

 aliases:
   - SemanticGIS Pipeline language
 ---
- In this folder you a software agnostic description of the key methods used in a [[GIS project|GIS project]].
-The methods link to there implementations in [[QGIS]], [[ArcGIS pro]] and .
+ In this folder you find a software agnostic description of the key methods used in a [[GIS project|GIS project]].
+The methods link to there implementations in [[QGIS]], [[ArcGIS pro]] and relevant python library.

-  At the same time this section also holds the the documentation and structure of the SemanticGIS pipline language

-a example of which is given below:
+The structure and the individual operates also match the syntax in the SemanticGIS pipeline language a example of which is given below:

 ```